IntiRuizC/BlackTelperion/README.md

-# BlackTelperion

 <p align="center">
   <img src="./images/BlackTelperion_Logo.png" alt="BlackTelperion Logo" width="500"/>
 </p>

-## Overview
+# BlackTelperion

-BlackTelperion is Black Square's proprietary library for processing hyperspectral and multispectral imagery.
-Named after Telperion, one of the Two Trees of Valinor from Tolkien's legendarium, this library aims to gather scattered spectral information and transform it into meaningful insights.
+BlackTelperion is Black Square's specialized proprietary library for the processing and analysis of hyperspectral and multispectral imagery across multiple platforms.
+Named after Telperion, the silver tree that illuminated the world with its radiant light in Tolkien's legendarium, our library transforms spectral information into clear, meaningful data.
+Designed for remote sensing applications, BlackTelperion offers robust capabilities for capturing, processing, and interpreting spectral data from various platforms.

 ## Purpose